How Many Times Salary for Mortgage: Can I Borrow 5 or 6 Times My Salary?

 Affordability is usually calculated over a standard 25-year mortgage term.
 If you apply for a 30 or 35-year term, your monthly repayments will be lower.
 However, the overall cost of interest that you’ll be paying over the mortgage term will be significantly higher.

-Use a Mortgage Broker
+2. Use a Mortgage Broker

 Individual lenders can only provide information about their own mortgage products.

-Finding out about alternative offers that might be available from any of the 300+ mortgage lenders in the UK is difficult and time-consuming - and many of them can’t be contacted directly by potential borrowers.
+Finding out about alternative products and offers that might be available from any of the 300+ mortgage lenders in the UK is difficult and time-consuming - and many of them can’t be contacted directly by potential borrowers.

 They’ll be able to propose the lenders who will look most favourably on your particular circumstances and will “package” your application to demonstrate your suitability for their lending criteria.